massie/alternativefax/README.md

 4. Copy the `sender.csv.example` file to `sender.csv` and update the fields.
 Make sure that you the path to your signature file matches with step 3 above.
 5. Update the `addressees.csv` file to contain the people that you want to generate faxes for.

-*WARNING:* be careful not to check in your `signature.png` or `sender.csv` file into git since it contains personal information.
+*WARNING:* be careful not to check in your `signature.png` or `sender.csv` file into git since it contains personal information (the repo `.gitignore` is setup to ignore them).
 You can use e.g. `git grep <name>` to see if your information leaked into git.

 To use alternativefax: